naharluna/Task-1.1-Geometric-Precision-Bangladesh-Flag-/README.md

 The design includes:

--A bottle green rectangular background
+- A bottle green rectangular background

--A perfect red circle positioned at the center
+- A perfect red circle positioned at the center

 ## Live Demo